 Class teachers and Teaching Assistants give individual support to ensure each child feels safe and supported and our Inclusion team work to support the needs of each and every pupil as they progress through the school.
-Our SENCO is the Mental Health Lead and assigns our Wellbeing Champion to support pupils on an individual basis or in small groups.
-She helps children develop good communication skills, improved emotional literacy and can help children work through anxieties by providing practical strategies.
-Our Wellbeing Champion supports our PHSE curriculum in working with children to learn social skills and to develop strategies to understand and manage their own behaviour, through Zones of Regulation, for instance.
+The Wellbeing Champion helps children develop good communication skills, improved emotional literacy and can help children work through anxieties by providing practical strategies.
+In addition, she supports our PHSE curriculum in working with children to learn social skills and to develop strategies to understand and manage their own behaviour, through Zones of Regulation, for instance.